kevinwang09/learningtower/README.md

 <!-- Confirm with Kevin, The PISA assessment measures responses from individual students and school principals.
 A subset of features of these questionnaires can be found in `student` and `school` respectively (the latter coming soon). -->

-### Student Data
+### Student Dataset

-The student dataset comprises scores and other data from the triennial testing of 15-year-olds worldwide.
-In addition, this dataset contains interesting information on their parents’ qualifications, family wealth, gender, and possession of computers, internet, cars, books, rooms, desks, and other similar variables.
-We can use these variable and dataset to give meaningful insights and perform useful analysis.
+The student dataset comprises of the scores from the triennial testing of 15-year-olds worldwide.
+In addition, this dataset contains interesting information on their parents qualifications, family wealth, gender, and possession of computers, internet, cars, books, rooms, desks, and similar other variables.

 Keeping in mind the package’s size constraints.
-The package only includes a portion of student data, called the student subset data, this subset of student data is available for all the years when PISA experiment took place.
+The package only includes a portion of student data, called the student subset data, this subset of student data is available for all the years when the PISA experiment took place.
 The full year wise student data set can be downloaded using the `load_student()` function included in this package.